Maya Fey: Design

 Maya was redesigned as an adult in Spirit of Justice.

 Along with the rest of the first game's characters, Maya was designed and drawn by Kumiko Suekane and Tatsuro Iwamoto.
 She was given liveness style in order to support Phoenix.
 However, later revisions led to make Maya more attractive visually.
 Iwamoto believes she was not skilled at drawing adults and thus believed that she was more skilled with Maya by the time of the character was created.

 Maya was originally designed with clothes typical for traditional Japanese spirit mediums, including a kimono and a magatama bead; the kimono design was altered compared to the source material, however, with the hem drastically shortened.
 For situations when she channels Mia's spirit, her design changes: her hair and clothing remains, while her face and body change, looking like Mia's, with the intent of emphasizing the difference in their bust sizes.
 She is given yet another alternative design for part of the third game, Trials and Tribulations, where she wears a waitress uniform, replacing all of her regular clothes and accessories save for the beads in her hair.
 Because Takumi wanted the first three Ace Attorney games feel like three installments in one larger work, he wanted to avoid a situation where the first game looks outdated compared to the third: because of this, Maya and other major characters such as Miles Edgeworth and Phoenix retain the same character graphics throughout all their appearances in the first three games.

 For Maya's reappearance in Spirit of Justice, she was given a renewed design; before settling on the final version, the development team considered using her mother, Misty Fey, as a motif and base for the redesign.
 Since the game is given the number 6 in Japan, Capcom decided to incorporate it as a symbolism to Maya's character.
 Fuse designed her in parallel with the Khura'in Kingdom place.
-There was a struggle with how properly draw an adult Maya when compared to her younger self from the first trilogy and meet players' expectations.
+There was a struggle with how to properly draw an adult Maya when compared to her younger self from the first trilogy and meet players' expectations.
 As a result, Fuse illustrated Maya from the first game era himself, and then tand started revisiting each part of the design to decide little by little which fits more and avoid drastic changes.
 Her facial expression were also revisited, bringing parallels to her sister Mia, but in the end the artist decide to keep her own original face.
 When it came it to her looks, the team decided to keep the same aura but revisiting the clothes in order to make her look like her mother.
 Both Eshiro and fans were delighted by Fuse's new take on the character; Eshiro came to see this Maya from a parent-like point of view considering how she grew up.
 There was also an option to make her a full-fledged adult, but the staff was against that.
 On a second thought, they found it necessary to fit the body of a 28 year old woman.